Juniper/YAPT/doc/readme.md

   - SourcePlugins: Enable source plugins and their respective service
     + Currently YAPT ships with `phs, ossh, tftp, dhcp` plugins
   - PwdFile: To save encrypted passwords in the main config file we need a master key.
-This entry points where to read key from and save key to.
+This entry points to where to read key from and save key to.
   - DevicePwdIsRsa: Enable RSA authentication towards devices
   - DeviceUsr: User YAPT will initiate a device connection with
   - DevicePwd: If YAPT connect by username / password combination this option entry represents the encrypted password